Security Essentials With All SuperPage Sites

 Only the most reliable themes

-A theme is a series of compatible graphical layouts with code.
-A theme gives a site it’s look and feel.
+A theme is a series of compatible graphical layouts with code, call it a “framework.’
+A theme gives a site its look and feel.
 Similar to plugins, themes are offered as third party structural components for a WordPress site.
-And much like plugins, some are better than others, and the bad ones are susceptible to hackers.
+And much like plugins, some themes are better than others, and bad themes are susceptible to hackers.
 Out of date and/or unreliable (buggy) themes are prime targets.
-SuperPage builds and maintains it’s own themes, and we only use the latest versions of third party themes that are proven reliable and well-supported.
+SuperPage only uses the latest versions of third party themes that are proven reliable and well-supported, and we go to extra lengths to keep them up-to-date on your behalf.

 Backups and scans

-Prior to performing any significant update to your site, e.g., updates to WordPress, plugins, themes, a new page, significant content changes, etc., we backup everything.
+Prior to performing any significant update to your site, e.g., updates to WordPress, plugins, themes, a new page, significant content changes, etc., we backup everything, on both cloud and local servers.
 This gives you that assurance that you can always go back to a previous version and nothing will be lost.
 If we get a notice that an issue has occurred on your site, critical or non-critical, we fix it immediately.
 Your SPI site is always up-to-date and clean as a whistle.
 Sorry, bad guys!